 - 1990 Hoops Gary Payton RC #391

-The Gary Payton Fleer RC should average out to be his highest valued rookie card.
+The Gary Payton Fleer RC should be his highest-valued rookie card.

 The Payton Kayo rookie card will be his cheapest and is best for investors looking to spend as little as possible on a GP rookie card.